Skip to content

 })

-A good chunking strategy is very important to the performance of Electron app.
+An effective chunking strategy is crucial for optimizing the performance of of an Electron app.

 export default defineConfig({